muhark/dpir-intro-python/Week1/lecture.md

 <aside class="notes">
-(_Before points_)<br>
 - What do I mean when I talk about different "types" of data?
 - Small exercise: what are instances of each of these?
 </aside>

 ## Representing Data on a Computer

-- _Good news:_
-    - Python, like most modern programming languages, has ways to represent each of the data types listed above.
+- _Good news:_ Python, like most modern programming languages, has ways to represent each of the data types listed above.
-- _Bad news:_
-    - At a fundamental level, this is being stored as 0's and 1's.
+- _Bad news:_ At a fundamental level, this is being stored as 0's and 1's.
-- _Take away:_
-    - Take the time to understand the relationship between:
+- _Take away:_ Take the time to understand the relationship between:
     -  your empirical observations,
     -  the abstracted representation of them in your mathematical model,
     -  the approximation of this in your computational model.

 <aside class="notes">
 - I'm making a bit of an assumption here about the theory-generating workflow, in that a stylised mathematical model is usually prior to a computational/empirical approach.